-During 2017, the Bank plans to launch a greater digital presence, initially through Deposits.
-This, combined with the growth plans of the Bank increases the inherent risk exposure to cyber risk.
+The Bank plans to have a greater digital presence, this combined with the growth plans of the Bank increases the inherent risk exposure to cyber risk.

 Concentration risk

 Concentration risk is defined as the risk of any single exposure or group of exposures with the potential to produce losses large enough to threaten an institution's health or ability to maintain its core operations.
 Credit risk concentrations, by their nature, are based on common or correlated risk factors, which, in times of stress, have an adverse effect on the creditworthiness of each of the individual counterparties making up the concentration.